ngehjosephrya/MyPorfolioWebsite/README.md

  ## 🔭 Future Features <a name="future-features"></a>

-- integration with javascript for more respoonsiveness and interactivity
+- integration with javascript for more respoonsiveness
 - Adding more html contents

 ## 🤝 Contributing <a name="contributing"></a>